johanley/postscript-notes/README.md

 ## Idiom: Use Whitespace to Increase Legibility
 PS can be hard to read.
-You have to sometimes concentrate on the visualizing what operators are doing, and track the state of the operand stack in your head.
+You have to sometimes concentrate on visualizing what operators are doing, and track the state of the operand stack in your head.

 Example: